 Module: Category Annotator

 This module adds category annotation to a given input CAS.
 In addition to the input CAS, it takes as input the output of the Node Matcher module, i.e. a set of node matches for a particular fragment.
-It extracts category information from those nodes, and uses this information to compute confidence scores for all categories retrieved in the node matches.
-It then adds this category confidence as new annotation to the input CAS.
+From these node matches, it extracts the category confidence scores computed in the Confidence Calculator module, and uses this information to compute a combined confidence score for each category in the node matches.
+It then adds this category confidence scores as new annotation to the fragment in the input CAS.

 This module is application-specific.